TannerGilbert/LoRa-Introduction/TTS_Introduction/README.md

 ## Encoding/Decoding data

-LoraWAN and TTN transfer raw bytes, which can be hard to read.
+LoraWAN and TTS transfer raw bytes, which can be hard to read.
 To convert the data into a plaintext string you need to add a **Payload formatter** to your application.

 ```javascript
 function decodeUplink(input) {